esg4aspl/SPL-AT-Gherkin-Extension/SPL-AT-Gherkin-VSCode/README.md

 # tomato README <img width="60px" height="60px" src="media/tomato-color.svg" />

+tomato is a VSCode extension.
 You can create your maven test automation project for mobile applications based on feature files which are written in [cherry](https://github.com/esg4aspl/SPL-AT-Gherkin-Extension/tree/master/SPL-AT-Gherkin "cherry")  language.

 ## How to Configure Maven Project to Tomato
 You have to configure following paths